KiandaBPM/docs/content/docs/platform/connectors/sql-server.md

 5. In the **Database** text box type in the name of your database you want to connect from your server.
 For this example we will connect to a **GreenITR** database from our server.
 6. Enable the **Trusted connection** checkbox.
 7. Enable the **Use Kianda Cloud Connect** checkbox.
-8. In the **Connectors** radio checklist, select the PC that you are running the local server on, For this example we are using **PC31**.
+8. In the **Connectors** radio checklist, select the PC that you are running the local server on.
+For this example we are using **PC31**.
 To establish a connection between your Kianda subscription and your PC go to [Kianda Cloud Connect](/docs/platform/connectors/kianda-cloud-connect/).
 9. Click on **Test connection**.
 10. A notification **Connection test succeeded** shows up.
 Now you are ready to use the SQL connector that is run on your local machine.